Free pomodoro timer shortcut built only with the genuine Apple Clock app

 Hereafter, it runs on the same process

-This shortcut can take a parameter in text and then retrieves the work & break interval times separately from it if it exists, which enables the recursive structure.
+This shortcut can take a parameter in text and then retrieves the interval times separately from it if it exists, which makes it recursive.

 If not, it asks you how long, which is supposed to be the case only the first time.